 The cardinality of $\n(i)$, denoted by $d(i)$, is referred to as the degree of vertex $i$. \begin{definition} A graph $\G(\V,\e)$ is called a {\it threshold graph} if there exists a fixed $T \in \RR^{+}$, and a weight function $w:\V \rightarrow \RR^{+},$ such that for all distinct $i,j \in \V$:

-We will refer to such a threshold graph as a $(T,w)$ graph~\cite{thresholdbook}. \end{definition} Threshold graphs may be equivalently defined as those graphs that avoid $C_4$, $P_4$ and $2K_2$ as induced subgraphs (see Fig. \ref{fig:tgforbidden}).
-Furthermore, threshold graphs may be generated using a recursive procedure, by sequentially adding an isolated vertex (a vertex not connected to any previously added vertices) or a dominating vertex (a vertex connected to all previously added vertices).
+We refer to such a threshold graph as a $(T,w)$ graph~\cite{thresholdBook}. \end{definition} Threshold graphs may be equivalently defined as those graphs that avoid $C_4$, $P_4$ and $2K_2$ as induced subgraphs \cite{thresholdBook} (see Figure~\ref{fig:tgforbidden}).
+Furthermore, threshold graphs may be generated using a recursive procedure, by sequentially adding an isolated vertex (a vertex not connected to any previously added vertices) or a dominating vertex (a vertex connected to all previously added vertices)~\cite{thresholdBook}.

-Threshold graphs can also be alternatively characterized via what is called the~\emph{vicinal preorder} $\pretty$~\cite{thresholdbook}, defined on the set $\V$ of vertices of $\G$ as:
+Threshold graphs may also be alternatively characterized via what is called the~\emph{vicinal preorder} $\pretty$~\cite{thresholdBook}, defined on the vertices of $\G$ as: